rwhitten577/fast-api-starter-kit/README.md

 * FastAPI for service creation
 * Uvicorn ASGI server for local development, Mangum for deploying to AWS Lambda
 * SQLAlchemy & Alembic for ORM/database migrations
-* Default database is PostgreSQL but easily configurable to use MySQL, etc.
+* Default database is MySQL but easily configurable to use Postgres, etc.
 * Uses AWS Cognito for Auth - decodes JWT tokens from Cognito.
 Easily configured to decode tokens generated elsewhere.

 ### Installation